The Mt. Ebal Curse Tablet

 Still ready?

-Until then, here are some questions: What aspects of early writing likely took the longest to standardize?
+Until then, here are some questions.
+Which aspects of early writing likely took the longest to standardize?
 Who most likely prompted or enforced such standardizations?

 Let me know below in “comments”.